ranrib/forfounders.io/source/_posts/raising-your-seed-part-1.md

 - The round size
 - The valuation
 - The duration of the round
-- The VC
-- The person joining your board
+- The VC firm and the person joining your board

 From our experience, the most critical factor when fundraising is the person you will be working with closely during the next 5-10 years.
 So when deciding between different options, never choose someone, a person, or a firm that is not a good fit for you.
 That is always a no-go.
 However, you might be able to increase the valuation offered by the investor you want by having competing offers, so that’s always a good thing.